MainInAHoodie/2024ClassRework/README.md

 - **Mass Healing Word** now starts at 2d4 + Spellcasting and scales up 1d4 per level from there

 ### Druid
-- **Conjure Animal**:
-   - You call to the nature spirits to take the form of an animal to aid you.
-This effectively lets you summon a Ranger's animal companion (though unlike them, you have to spend a spell slot to do it).
-   - To start with, they have the Companion's Bond Passive
-   - If you summon them with a 4th level spell slot, they get the Exceptional Training passive as well
-   - If you summon them with a 5th level spell slot, they get an Ability Score boost
-   - If you summon them with a 6th level spell slot, they get an extra attack.
-   - This should have been Conjure Animals, perhaps letting you conjure a Large pack of spectral, intangible animals in an unoccupied space, but the nature spirits are a bit short-staffed right now what with the whole Shadow Curse thing.

 ## 4th Level
 ### Druid